FAQ

 The welcome dinner is western chic.

 Dress to impress, with a nod to the natural setting.
-Think suits, sport coats, and cocktail or formal dresses—elevated looks that still feel comfortable and appropriate for the mountains.
+Think suits and boots, cocktail or formal dresses—elevated looks that still feel comfortable and appropriate for the mountains.

 How’s the weather?